Join whatsapp group Join Now

 Golgi body

 It was discovered by Camallio Golgi.
 It is called a packer/movers/bundle.
-The Golgi body is also called the traffic police of the cell and mother of the cell.
+The Golgi body is also called the traffic police of the cell and the mother of the cell.

 Golgi apparatus: They are flattened sac-like structures responsible for the secretion and act as packaging units.